rogerxaic/EventStreams/eventstreams050.md

 * **Kafka's core API (Consumer, Producer, and Admin API)**<br/>
     Use to send and receive messages directly from one or more Kafka topics.

-	The Kafka Admin client provides a simple HTTPS interface for creating, deleting, and managing topics.
-You can also use the Admin client to manage brokers and configurations.
+	The Kafka Admin client provides a simple interface through the Kafka API for managing Kafka resources.
+It allows creating, deleting, and managing topics.
+You can also use the Admin client to manage consumer groups and configurations.
 * **Streams API**<br/>
     A higher level stream processing API to easily consume, transform, and produce events between topics.
 * **Connect API**<br/>